natemccurdy/pe-bitbucket-vagrant-stack/README.md

 After running vagrant up, there's a few things that need to be setup manually...

-1. Install the following BitBucket Server plugin by logging into the web GUI of the Stash server and going to `Find new add-ons`.
+1. Install the following BitBucket Server plugin by logging into the web GUI of the BitBucket server and going to `Find new add-ons`.
   * https://marketplace.atlassian.com/plugins/com.atlassian.stash.plugin.stash-web-post-receive-hooks-plugin/server/overview

 1. Make a `Project` and a blank `repository` inside that project